Heavy snow causes travel disruption across UK as amber warnings remain

 Stranded vehicles and collisions have left key roads in northern England closed while rail services have also been cancelled with two amber weather warnings still in place.

-Several major airports were closed and some have since reopened, but passengers have been warned to expect delays due to the conditions.
+Several major airports have reopened but passengers have been warned to still expect delays.

 A new yellow rain warning for southern England has also been issued on Sunday where milder temperatures bring a risk of flooding.